Nonlinearity Compensation for Coherent Optical Satellite Communications: Digital Techniques for Nonlinearity Compensation

 Probabilistic constellation shaping has been known for several decades, and nowadays is commonly adopted in optical fiber coherent systems with the dual objective of improving system performance and enabling fine-tuning of the transmission rate.
-Probabilistic shaping is commonly implemented through the probabilistic amplitude shaping (PAS) architecture, in which a distribution matcher (DM) maps information bits onto shaped amplitudes, while the signs remain uniformly distributed and are used for forward error correction (FEC) \cite{bocherer2015bandwidth}.
+Probabilistic shaping is commonly implemented through the probabilistic amplitude shaping (PAS) architecture, in which a distribution matcher (DM) maps information bits onto amplitudes with the desired probability distribution, while the signs remain uniformly distributed and are used for forward error correction (FEC) \cite{bocherer2015bandwidth}.
 The main component of PAS is the DM, which maps $k$ information bits onto $N$ shaped amplitudes (where $N$ denotes the block length) drawn from the $M$-ary alphabet $\{1,3,\dots,2M-1\}$, achieving a DM rate $R_{\text{DM}}=k/N$.
 The $N$ amplitudes are then combined with $N$ signs (with uniform distribution), to form $N/4$ couples of complex QAM symbols modulating the signal in (\ref{eq:TX_signal}).\footnote{Different mapping strategies are possible---e.g., mapping the DM amplitudes independently on each quadrature component of each polarization \cite{civelli2022JLTBPS}---but are not considered in this work.} The accuracy of the DM depends on the specific implementation but typically improves when $N$ increases \cite{schulte2016CCDM,gultekin2018Sphereshaping,civelli2022JLTBPS}.
 In general, algorithmic DMs, such as constant-composition DM (CCDM), enumerative sphere shaping (ESS), and their variants, achieve good performance at the cost of non-negligible complexity for large $N$ \cite{schulte2016CCDM,gultekin2018Sphereshaping}.
 By contrast hierarchical DMs based on look-up-tables (LUTs) have negligible complexity but reduced performance \cite{yoshida2019hierarchicalDM,civelli2020entropy}.
 When $N$ is very small, the DM can be implemented efficiently with a single LUT, simply storing the $2^{k}$ best sequences of $N$ amplitudes.
-In the linear regime, these correspond to the sequences with minimum energy.
-An example of encoding LUT containing minimum energy sequences is shown in Fig.\,\ref{fig:lut45} for $k=5$, $N=4$, and $M=4$, ($R_{\mathrm{DM}}=1.25$~bits/amplitude, 64-QAM constellation).
-The $k$ input bits determine the LUT address containing the output amplitude sequence. .
-Correspondingly, the decoding LUT has $M^{N}$ entries---one for each possible sequence of $N$ amplitudes---each returning the associated $k$ bits.\footnote{Since not all $M^{N}$ amplitude sequences are actually needed, a more efficient implementation of the decoding LUT may be devised.}.
-Overall, the memory required for the encoding and decoding LUTs is $2^{k}N\log_{2}M$ and $M^{N}k$ bits, respectively.
+In the linear regime with an average power constraint, the optimal DM scheme is denoted as sphere shaping (SpSh), corresponding to mapping information on sequences with minimum energy.
+An example of LUT-based SpSh encoding is shown in Fig.\,\ref{fig:lut45} for $k=5$, $N=4$, and $M=4$, ($R_{\mathrm{DM}}=1.25$\,bits/amplitude, 64QAM constellation).
+The $k$ input bits determine the LUT address containing the output amplitude sequence.
+Correspondingly, the decoding LUT has $M^{N}$ entries---one for each possible sequence of $N$ amplitudes---each returning the associated $k$ bits.\footnote{Since not all $M^{N}$ amplitude sequences are actually needed, a more efficient implementation of the decoding LUT may be devised.} Overall, the memory required for the encoding and decoding LUTs is $2^{k}N\log_{2}M$ and $M^{N}k$ bits, respectively.

 PAS provides two main advantages, discussed below: shaping gain and rate adaptability.
 Thanks to these features, PAS has also been proposed for free-space optical communications \cite{guiomar2022coherent}.